 Some Lesser Known Facts About Prannoy Roy

 - Roy was born to a Bengali father and an Irish mother.
-His father was the Chief Executive of the Indian unit of a British company and his mother was a teacher.
+His father, popularly known as Hurricane Roy, was the Senior Executive at a multinational corporation in Calcutta, Business Standard and his mother was a teacher.

 - Having finished his school, Roy secured a scholarship to Haileybury and Imperial Service College in the United Kingdom for his A-levels and qualified as a British Chartered Accountant.

-- In 1988, Roy, along with his journalist wife Radhika, launched a television production house called NDTV (New Delhi Television).
+- In 1988, Roy, along with his journalist wife Radhika Roy, launched a television production house called NDTV (New Delhi Television).

-- Roy has co-authored “A Compendium of Indian Elections” and “India Decides: Elections 1952-1991” along with David Buttler.
+- Roy has co-authored “A Compendium of Indian Elections” and “India Decides: Elections 1952-1991” along with David Buttler and Ashok Lahiri.

-- Roy has also been involved in a number of social programs through campaigns like the annual “Greenathon”, “7 Wonders of India” and the “Save Our Tigers campaign”, which won the Best Public Service Campaign for a Brand by a News Channel in 2011, and “Support My School” and “Marks for Sports” campaigns in 2010 and 2011.
+- Roy has also been involved in a number of social programs through campaigns like the annual ‘Greenathon,’ ‘7 Wonders of India,’ ‘Support My School’ (2010), ‘Marks for Sports’ (2011) and the ‘Save Our Tigers campaign,’ which won the Best Public Service Campaign for a Brand by a News Channel in 2011.